dmwm/udp-collector/README.md

 documents to be used.

 ### Running on a virtual machine
-You can check the history of this repository to see the old instructions if you decide to run the code on a virtual machine.
+You can check the history of this repository to see the old instructions if you decide to run the code on a virtual machine with the `udp-collector.sh` script.